 How to build a gamified loyalty program

 The best example of loyalty is… your mobile phone’s screen.
 When you choose among several photo-taking apps we can assume they are competing for your attention with regard to satisfying the same need.
 You and your thumb decide which you are choosing the most.
-You can learn a lot from Facebook, Snapchat or Instagram.
+You can learn a lot from Facebook, Foursquare or Instagram.
 So how do you create a loyalty program with elements of gamification?

-- Define primary action — a simple and easy to understand step that will be the basis of your loyalty program.
+- Define primary action — a simple and easy to understand step that will be at the basis of your loyalty program.
 Defining it right is the key to success.
 Please note that the primary action does not have to be sales-related.
 In case of a coffee shop the mere presence of a customer in the shop is strongly correlated with buying, so you can reward for that.
 If you run a clothing store, consider rewarding people for trying on a piece of clothing in the changing room.
 Approach the primary action in a creative way and your loyalty program will stand out.

 - Define variants of the primary action for several client types — see how Facebook is doing that.
-The primary action is divided into passive/low engagement (reading and liking) and interactive/high engagement (posting, commenting).
+The primary actions are divided into passive/low engagement (reading and liking) and interactive/high engagement (posting, commenting).
 Your customers are the same — not all of them are engaged enough to go for high-engagement action, but if you provide some passive variant for them (and keep rewarding them for using it), they will grow more loyal.
 With your coffee shop perhaps voting on their favorite brand of java that should have promotional price during next week would be a good idea.

 - Develop a point system for primary actions — if your customers are doing what you expect them to, they should be rewarded.
 And points are the basic signposts drawing their attention in the right direction (that is: larger prize in the future).
 Just remember one thing: mere gathering points is boring.
 In gamification it’s all about fun, so consider giving your points a funny name, you should also give names to the rewards points lead to.
 Think: if you’re a coffee snob, what would you like to collect?
 And if you consider yourself a fashionista?
 Start from there.